erik78se/operator-gitlab-runner/gitlab-runner/README.md

 * **gitlab-registration-token** : Get this from your gitlab repo under "Settings -> CI/CD".
 * **gitlab-server** : The URL address to your gitlab server used to perform the gitlab-runner registration.

+## Group runners

+By setting the locked=false config, the runner registers as a non-locked runner.
+Requires the runner to be re-registered.

+    juju config gitlab-runner locked=false
+    juju run gitlab-runner/0 unregister
+    juju run gitlab-runner/0 register

 # Example deploy & scaling
 This example show a basic deploy scaling to N runners.